Computer security: HTML smuggling

+HTML smuggling allows an attacker to smuggle a malicious code inside a particular HTML or web page.
+HTML files can carry payloads concealed as benign, inert data in order to defeat content filters.
+These payloads can be reconstructed on the other side of the filter.

+When a target user opens the HTML, the malicious code is activated; the web browser then decodes the script, which then unleashes the malware onto the target's device.

-Information security culture
+Information security practices

 Employee behavior can have a big impact on information security in organizations.
 Cultural concepts can help different segments of the organization work effectively or work against effectiveness toward information security within an organization.
 Information security culture is the "...totality of patterns of behavior in an organization that contributes to the protection of information of all kinds."

 Andersson and Reimers (2014) found that employees often do not see themselves as part of their organization's information security effort and often take actions that impede organizational changes.
 Indeed, the Verizon Data Breach Investigations Report 2020, which examined 3,950 security breaches, discovered 30% of cybersecurity incidents involved internal actors within a company.
 Research shows information security culture needs to be improved continuously.
 In "Information Security Culture from Analysis to Change", authors commented, "It's a never-ending process, a cycle of evaluation and change or maintenance."
 To manage the information security culture, five steps should be taken: pre-evaluation, strategic planning, operative planning, implementation, and post-evaluation.